shakingkelly/backslash/README.md

 - Click `CLEAR` to reset the `preview` area.
 This will not delete the file from the app's internal memo.
 - The color of the border indicates the order of the layer (useful when there are multiple files shown; whiter = near bottom).
 - Click `FULLSCREEN` to enter fullscreen.
 Press `ESC` to exit fullscreen.
+- Click `BRING TO FRONT` to bring certain file to the top layer when multiple files are shown.

 **Canvas operations:**
 `Canvas` is an overlay to image files, which allows users to jot or doodle without permanently modify the undelying image during a live presentation.